 - We could also use the cursor to make the user aware that there is a voice command available.
 Or perhaps change the color of the cursor momentarily to tell the user that the voice command was heard by the system.

 These different cursor states can be implemented in different ways.
 You might implement these different states by modeling the cursor like a state machine.
+For example:

 - Idle state is where you show the default cursor.